awakari/interests/README.md

 ```shell
 make build
 ```
-Generates the sources from proto files, compiles and creates the `subscriptions` executable.
+Generates the sources from proto files, compiles and creates the `interests` executable.

 ## 6.4.
 Testing